nprail/gulp-jshint-html-reporter/README.md

 gulp-jshint-html-reporter
 ====================

-A simple reporter for gulp-jshint that writes it's output to a file.
+A simple reporter for gulp-jshint that writes it's output to a html file which looks pretty.

 ## Installation